secretstartups/handbook/content/handbook/security/password-guidelines.md

 please follow the instructions for [updating 1Password](#updating-1password-to-support-the-teams-feature).

-Now you'll need the **Emergency Kit** PDF that 1Password told you to save when you registered your **Teams** account.
+Now you'll need the **Emergency Kit** PDF that 1Password told you to save when you registered your **Business** account.
 Note: Store the Emergency Kit safely.
 Store a copy of the Emergency Kit on a USB flash drive or print a copy and store it in a vault at home or safe deposit box — somewhere not online or accessible by anyone other than yourself.